KyraZzz/nlp-prompt-attack/README.md

         │   │       └── seed=87
         │   │           └── ...
         ```
-3. Train and test a discrete manual prompt model under k-shot.
+3. Train and test a model under k-shot.
     - With no prompt:
         ```
         seed_all=42